Equity and Inclusion in the Office of the Dean of the Faculty: Our Ongoing Work

 Hiring Tenure Track Faculty

 Consistent with Bates’ mission and values, we seek to cultivate a diverse faculty necessary to educate students for our changing world.
-Over the past decade we have increased the percentage of tenure track faculty of color from 20% to more than 25%.
+Over the past decade we have increased the percentage of tenure track faculty of color.
 This is the direct result of strategic initiatives to implement active and inclusive search processes for tenure-track hires.

 The Dean of Faculty continues to collaborate with the Vice President for Equity and Inclusion, and our faculty to improve processes to ensure the above trend will continue.
 After a year of data gathering in 2023-24, the college will create new hiring guidelines for faculty positions in the fall of 2024 aimed at hiring an excellent faculty, as defined in our tenure and promotion criteria (see the Faculty Handbook for details on the criteria).